Shea Stadium: Baseball

 The Yankees' World Series win in 2000 was the only time that a visiting team won a World Series at Shea Stadium.
 The Mets won both their World Series titles at Shea Stadium (in Game 5 in 1969, and Game 7 in 1986).

 The New York Yankees played their home games in Shea Stadium during the 1974 and 1975 seasons while Yankee Stadium was being renovated.
-The move to Shea had been proposed earlier in the decade, but the Mets, as Shea's primary tenants, refused to sign off on the deal.
-However, when the city stepped in to pay for renovating Yankee Stadium, the Mets had little choice but to agree to share Shea with the Yankees.
+The move to Shea was helped by the city and the Mets, with the former helping in setting up office space in Flushing Meadows Park.
+Joe DiMaggio participated in his final Old Timers Day game in 1975 at Shea.

 On the afternoon of April 15, 1998, the Yankees also played one home game at Shea, against the Anaheim Angels after a beam collapsed at Yankee Stadium two days before, destroying several rows of seats.
 With the Mets playing a game at Shea that evening against the Chicago Cubs, the Yankees used the visitor's locker room and dugout and the Angels used the home dugout and old locker room of the New York Jets.
-Former Mets star Darryl Strawberry, then playing for the Yankees, hit a home run during the game.
+Former Mets star Darryl Strawberry, by then playing for the Yankees, hit a home run during the game.
 Stadium operators partially raised the Mets' home run apple signal before lowering it back down, to the delight of the crowd.
+The Yankees won the game, 6–3.